JanHerca/urantiapedia/output/wikijs/article/David_Kantor/What_Does_The_Urantia_Book_Tell_Us_Needs_to_be_Accomplished.md

 >
 > “The transcendent goal of the children of time...” [[UB 1:0.3](/en/The_Urantia_Book/1#p0_3)]

 Because the Fellowship is primarily dedicated to the tasks in Group two, I will not list Group one tasks.
-Neither will I list Group three tasks, many of which may be found in 52:6, 81:6, throughout Papers 70 and 71, and elsewhere in the text.
+Neither will I list Group three tasks, many of which may be found in [UB 52:6](/en/The_Urantia_Book/52#p6), [UB 81:6](/en/The_Urantia_Book/81#p6), throughout [Papers 70](/en/The_Urantia_Book/70) and [71](/en/The_Urantia_Book/71), and elsewhere in the text.
 Following are some of the Group two tasks noted in _The Urantia Book_.
 Had I included all of Jesus’ exhortations to the twelve the list would have been much longer.

 > “Of all human knowledge...” [[UB 196:1.3](/en/The_Urantia_Book/196#p1_3)]
 > “If Christianity persists in neglecting its spiritual mission...” [[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]